kei-kheng/wildfire_inpainting/3_inpainting_autoencoder_coloured_ellipses/README.md

 **Example**
 ```
-python main.py --data_dir dataset/training --epochs 5 --coverage 0.3 --batch_size 8 --model_out model/inpainting_autoencoder.pth --num_show 5
+python main.py --data_dir dataset_1000_images/training --epochs 5 --coverage 0.3 --batch_size 8 --model_out model/inpainting_autoencoder.pth  --num_show 10
 ```

 # Results
-The model was trained using masked inputs.
-From the execution of main.py, it could be seen that this inpainting autoencoder could reconstruct the missing pieces better than the autoencoder which was trained using intact images.
+For low number of epochs e.g., 1, 2, the model was only able to reconstruct the shape accurately, but not the colour.
+Accurate reconstruction was achieved by training the model on 1000 images with 30% noise over 5 epochs.

+# Possible improvements to model architecture
+- Use U-Nets (skip connection)
+- Switch to GAN-based (Generative Adversarial Networks) methods